FIRST® – WCPA

 • Issued by the Department of Human Services

-• Create an Individual Account on the Child Welfare Portal
+• Go to the Child Welfare Portal

-• Select: “Create Individual Account”
+• If you’re a new user, select: “Create Individual Account”

 • You will be notified by email when your Pennsylvania Child Abuse History Clearance report is ready.
 Save your PA Child Abuse History Clearance result form.